When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 OK, now another link, not connected with the weather, but really good to know if you plan to hike in Polish mountains - mapa-turystyczna.

 It's the most user-friendly online map I know.
-It will not only help you to choose the route - but this website also shows a time of walking, altitude difference and informs about trail closures.
+It will not only help you to choose the route - but this website also shows the time of walking, and altitude difference and informs about trail closures.
 It's very very helpful, this one.